Castel Gandolfo: Football

 Castel Gandolfo has had an amateur football club since 2005 at Oratory Parish St. Thomas of Villanova which organizes friendly matches with other teams in the area.

 Golf

 In the 1970s, Castel Gandolfo Country Club opened in Pavona.
 The complex is located in the crater of the ancient dried up lake and in the ancient villa of Cardinal Flavio Chigi.

 Rugby

 The league includes youth ranging from Under 6 to 16, a senior women's team, a men's and a senior men's team.
 The latter, formed in 2009, playing in the regional championship of the C series (season 2009/2010).

+International relations

-Twin towns – sister cities
+Twin towns — sister cities

 Castel Gandolfo is twinned with the following cities: